TarekSw/Emails_Collector/README.md

 #### And a file will be created containing all email addresses of people who comitted to the given repository in the Links.txt file.
 Code can be modified to save emails based on developers name.
-Not like in this case based on developer Email.
+Unlike in this case based on developer Email.

 <img src="ScreenShoots/devfile.png" height="200em" widht="200em"/>